allenai/allennlp-guide/chapters/part2/common-architectures.md

 compute a span representation using an `EndpointSpanExtractor`.
 We observe the shapes of the input tensors as well as the output when using different operations.

-<codeblock source="part2/common-architectures/span"></codeblock>
+<codeblock source="part2/common-architectures/span_source" setup="part2/common-architectures/span_setup"></codeblock>

 ## Pruning spans

 Many span-based models involve some kind of enumeration of spans and need to consider all possible spans in a given sentence or document.
-The number of possible spans is quadratic (O(n^2)) to the length of the input, so in practice it is important to keep only the promising spans by *pruning* them.
+The number of possible spans is quadratic (O(n<sup>2</sup>)) to the length of the input, so in practice it is important to keep only the promising spans by *pruning* them.

 There are many possible ways to prune spans.
 One (probably the easiest) way is to filter them using heuristics in your `DatasetReader`.
-For example, for the co-reference task, mentions rarely span across sentences.
-In many tasks, it is often practically sufficient to consider spans of length up to some small number of tokens.
+For example, for the coreference resolution task, mentions rarely span across sentences.
+In many tasks, it is often practically sufficient to consider spans of only some small number of tokens.
 For this, you can use the `enumerate_spans()` utility method mentioned above, which lets you enumerate all valid spans by providing a maximum and minimum span width, as well as a boolean function to determine if any given span should be included.
 See the example in the code snippet for how to use this method.

-However, you cannot prune all the unnecessary spans just by using heuristics in your `DatasetReader` this way.
-A common practice is to score span candidates in your model and only use the top *k* spans for loss computation, disregarding the rest.
+In some cases, you cannot prune all the spans just by using heuristics in your `DatasetReader` this way.
+To continue with the coreference resolution example, the model eventually needs to compare *pairs of spans*, which is O(n<sup>4</sup>) without some substantial pruning.
+This pruning must be done using model predictions of what spans are likely to be coreferent mentions.
+The model thus computes a score for each span and only uses the top *k* spans for future computation, discarding the rest.

 You can use a learned function (usually a feedforward network) to score span candidates.
-After feeding the span embeddings to the scoring network and obtaining a score per span, you can use the [`masked_topk()`](https://github.com/allenai/allennlp/blob/master/allennlp/nn/util.py#L1705) utility method in the `allennlp.nn` module to extract only the top-k items.
+After feeding the span embeddings to the scoring network and obtaining a score per span, you can use the [`masked_topk()`](https://github.com/allenai/allennlp/blob/master/allennlp/nn/util.py#L1705) utility method in the `allennlp.nn.util` module to extract only the top-k items.

 </exercise>